Reviews You Can Rely On

 Our Verdict

 The Gregory Deva excels at carrying substantial loads in comfort.
 You can easily fit a box of wine and some s'mores supplies in the Deva without feeling like you've added a box of wine and s'mores goodies, thanks to its bomber suspension system.
 It's durable and stable, leaving you to worry about things other than what's on your back.
 Everything about this pack is burly yet plush, a style that can feel a bit overbuilt if you tend to pack light or want minimal padding.
 But for the adventurer who wants to comfortably bring a few extra luxuries into the backcountry, this is the pack to pick.
 If you only hit the trails a weekend or two a season, the Deva might simply be more pack than you are looking for.
-Check out our article on the best women's backpacking backpacks to see how it ranks versus competitors.
+Check out our review of women's backpacking backpacks to see how it ranks versus competitors.

 REASONS TO BUY